francescoalemanno/QuantumEvolution.jl/README.md

 - `K` : number of particles used as best individuals to propose new particles.
 - `beta` : dilation/contraction factor for proposal distribution.
 - `max_iters` : maximum number of iterations.
+- `min_cost` : threshold for stopping the algorithm whenever the cost of the current best solution is below `min_cost`
+- `verbose` : enables verbosity
+- `rng` : random number generator
+- `callback` : callback function to access the internal state of the optimizer, if it returns `true` the optimizer is stopped
+- `projector` : function whose role is projecting parameters back into their constrained space

 ## Usage example: